skyrunner360/django_blog/README.md

 # Django Blog
-This blog is hosted on pythonanywhere as (Skyrunner360)[skyrunner360.pythonanywhere.com]
+This blog is hosted on pythonanywhere as[skyrunner360.pythonanywhere.com]

 - This repo is for it's development Purposes